Portrait of Abraham Hill

 Description

 Head and shoulders portrait of Abraham Hill regarding the viewer over his right shoulder.
 Hill’s dress is simple, a dark robe with a white square collar visible at the neck.
-His hair is natural, shoulder-length and shorter at the top, a style popular in the 1650s.
+His plain collar and natural hair, shoulder-length and shorter at the top, are both typical of the style of the 1650s.

 In a pine frame with metred joints, and foliage and bead-shot design.

-In 1697 Hill was appointed a Commissioner of Trade and Plantations on William and Mary’s newly assembled Board of Trade.
-He was one of eight salaried Commissioners whose role was to promote trade and inspect and improve the plantations of the British colonies, which he did via the nomination of and close contact with colonial governors on their administrative affairs and goods production [Sloane MS 2909, British Library].
+In 1696 Hill was appointed a Commissioner of Trade and Plantations on William and Mary’s newly assembled Board of Trade.
+He was one of eight salaried Commissioners whose role was to to supervise colonial affairs and protect domestic production and trade, which he did via the nomination of and close contact with colonial governors on their administrative affairs and goods production.

 In a pine frame with metred joints, and foliage and bead-shot design.

-In 1697 Hill was appointed a Commissioner of Trade and Plantations on William and Mary’s newly assembled Board of Trade.
-He was one of eight salaried Commissioners whose role was to promote trade and inspect and improve the plantations of the British colonies, which he did via the nomination of and close contact with colonial governors on their administrative affairs and goods production [Sloane MS 2909, British Library].
+In 1696 Hill was appointed a Commissioner of Trade and Plantations on William and Mary’s newly assembled Board of Trade.
+He was one of eight salaried Commissioners whose role was to to supervise colonial affairs and protect domestic production and trade, which he did via the nomination of and close contact with colonial governors on their administrative affairs and goods production.

 Transcription